Field Note #3

 Mechanical Indifference Is Not an Option

 It also means learning to recognise weakness before it becomes failure.
 A pilot operating in that environment needs to notice the developing tailwheel shimmy, the small crack beginning where it should not be, the propeller nick that cannot be ignored, or the hose that has started to harden, leak, or split.
 Sometimes the problem is poor fuel, sometimes heat, sometimes vibration, sometimes simple age and punishment.
 The point is not that the pilot becomes an engineer.
-The point is that the pilot cannot afford mechanical indifference.
+The point is that mechanical indifference is a luxury the field does not forgive for long.

 Flight Planning Without Illusions